wyattferguson/pattern/docs/setup_guide/documentation.md

 ## Theming

-You can modify the color scheme, primary, and accent color inside your `pyprojec.toml`.
+You can modify the color scheme, primary, and accent color inside your `pyproject.toml`.
 The default settings are:

 ```
 [tool.portray.mkdocs.theme]